 Initially, you should figure out which breaker is used for the specific range hood.
 That’s why don’t need to to resort to the main one.
 To ensure properly you can turn on the hood (so you can hear it) and identify to switch off the breakers.

 Step 2 – Inspect the Hood Arena

 Start your main work of removing a range hood from here.
-Get close to the range hood closely and check the under cabinet to see all screws, where the power and the ducted system are, and how secured it is.
+Get close to the range hood closely and check the under cabinet to see all screws, where the power and the ducted system are, and how secure they are!

 Step 3 – Remove the Filters and Cover plate of The Range Hood

-To disconnect the filters, which are inside the vent hood, push the front of the filter cover to compress a spring at the back then the filters will drop out of the cover plate.
-Next, take off all nuts and screws from the fan cover with a drill or driver machine.
+Disconnect and remove range hood filters, which are inside the vent hood, by pushing the front of the filter cover to compress a spring at the back then the filters will drop out of the cover plate.
+Next, take off all nuts and screws from the fan cover with a drill or driver machine to remove rangehood filters.
 Usually, there are four screws around the fan cover.
 When these are unscrewed, this way will open the fan’s cover then you can see the fan and wires on the inside.

 Step 4 – Identify Wiring and Disconnect the Wires

-The wires are visible behind these covers after unscrewing the nuts.
+The wires of hard wired range hood are visible behind these covers after unscrewing the nuts.
 This is the place where power is carried out in all the places of the range hood.
-Then cut the wires through the wire cutter that is connected with crimped connectors.
+Then cut the wires through the wire cutter that is connected with crimped connectors to complete the replacement range hood.
 Before doing it, make sure that the wires aren’t live with a non-contact circuit tester.

 Step 5 – Remove from The Ductwork